rezaarshad/determinant/README.md

 For using mpi library you need to install mpich. you can find more information for installing mpich2 at here : http://mpitutorial.com/tutorials/installing-mpich2

-# Compiling and running using mpi
+# How to compile and run
 for compiling mpi based c file you can use:
     mpicc filename.c –lm –o filename